Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test5_clue_analysis.md

 - May need more subtle misdirection
 - Ambiguity effectiveness varies

-### Fake Clues: 1/5
+### Fake Clues: 5/5
-**Poor - Needs significant revision**
+**Excellent - Outstanding**

-Fake clues completely fail to point toward the wrong answer choices.
-They describe unrelated activities like board games or sports, which doesn't effectively misdirect the player.
-Clues should clearly point toward the book/movie choice to effectively mislead the player.
+The fake clues are excellent.
+The first clue strongly points to 'Sci-Fi' with 'complex plots, time travel, and advanced technology in the future or space.'
+The second clue strongly points to 'Thriller' with 'espionage, mystery, and complex plots involving government secrets and schemes.'
+Neither clue has any overlap with 'Horror,' providing effective misdirection.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices